llgsjsm/afFIRM/README.md

-# afFIRM: Automated Firmware FIRMAE-based Repository & Manager
+# afFIRM: Automated firmware emulation powered by MCP

 **afFIRM** is a command-line tool and Model Context Protocol (MCP) server that provides a powerful automation and management layer on top of the [FirmAE](https://github.com/pr0v3rbs/FirmAE) firmware emulation framework and the `emux` emulation tool.
 It is designed to streamline the process of firmware analysis, from acquisition and emulation to failure analysis and results tracking.